reyesgeral24/LAB4_-ML-model-testing/README.md

 # Lab 4: ML Model Testing and Evaluation

+## Modifications

+In this lab, the original Java programs (App.java) in each module (SVCR, SVBR, and MCC) were modified to implement additional machine learning evaluation functionality.

+- Task 1 (SVCR): The program was used to evaluate regression models using MSE, MAE, and MARE, and to determine the best model based on error metrics.

+- Task 2 (SVBR): The App.java file was extended to compute Binary Cross Entropy (BCE), confusion matrix, accuracy, precision, recall, F1-score, and AUC-ROC.
+The program was updated to process multiple CSV files (model_1.csv, model_2.csv, model_3.csv) and compare their performance.

+- Task 3 (MCC): The App.java file was modified to support multiclass classification by calculating cross-entropy and generating a confusion matrix for multiple classes.

+Overall, the main modifications were focused on extending the App.java files to include metric calculations, handling multiple datasets, and identifying the best-performing model based on different evaluation criteria.

 Machine Learning (ML) models play a crucial role in modern software.
 Testing modern software should include testing the ML models.
 The design of the ML model is outside the lab's scope.
 Only ML testing will be covered.
 Different problems will be considered.
 For each problem type, corresponding metrics are utilized.